 CDC Integrated Food Safety Centers of Excellence

-The CDC has designated six Integrated Food Safety Centers of Excellence (CoEs) in Colorado, Florida, Minnesota, New York, Oregon, and Tennessee.
-Each CoE comprises a state health department and an affiliated university partner.
+The CDC has designated five Integrated Food Safety Centers of Excellence (CoEs) in Colorado, Minnesota, New York, Tennessee, and Washington.
+Each CoE is comprised of a state health department and an affiliated university partner.
 The Centers work together to identify model practices in foodborne disease surveillance and outbreak response and to serve as resources to assist other state and local public health professionals in implementing these practices.

 The Tennessee Integrated Food Safety Center of Excellence